-The Receive Byte protocol is used to read data from a register when the internal register address pointer is known to be at the right location (e.g., set via Send Byte).
-This is shown in the table below.
+The Receive Byte protocol is used to read data from a register when the internal register address pointer is known to be at the right location (for example, set via Send Byte).
+This is shown in Table 6-8.

 When an ACK is received after the register data, the address pointer automatically increments.